-- scar tissue from past heart surgery
+- scar tissue from a past heart surgery

 - certain medications, such as calcium channel blockers or beta blockers used to treat high blood pressure, heart disease, and other conditions

-The widely held belief is that the condition is linked to the breakdown of heart muscle cells.
-The breakdown of these cells causes a change in the system that sends electrical impulses through the heart.
+The degeneration of these cells causes a change in the system that sends electrical impulses through the heart.
 The sinus node begins to malfunction as a result, and the heart cannot beat normally.